reusestore/theme-fuse-react/src/app/main/documentation/material-ui-components/components/tables/tables.md

 Checkboxes should accompany each row if the user needs to select or manipulate data.

-For accessibility, the first column is set to be a `<th>` element, with a `scope` of `"row"`.
+For accessibility, the first column is set to be a `<th>` element, with a `scope` of `"col"`.
 This enables screen readers to identify a cell's value by it's row and column name.

 ## Simple Table